quentinsf/weather_cambridge_dcst/README.md

 ## Installation - HACS

-If you have the HACS (Home Assistant Community Store) component installed on your system, then you just need to got into its Settings page and add a custom repository:
+If you have the [HACS](https://custom-components.github.io/hacs/) (Home Assistant Community Store) component installed on your system, then you just need to go into its Settings page and add a custom repository:

     https://github.com/quentinsf/weather_cambridge_dcst